munificent/magpie/doc/site/markdown/the-heart-of-magpie.md

 Magpie tries to prevent you from needing to do speculative work like that.
 You should be able to write code simple today that solves today's problems.
-Later, when the problems change, the decisions you made today shouldn't come back to haunt you.
+Later, when the problems change, the decisions you made then shouldn't come back to haunt you.

 This means following [uniform